Have a heart.

-Most of the time we're so consumed by how to snare, keep, or please a man that we never learn one of the most important aspects of dating—how to break up with him!
+Most of the time we're so consumed by how to snag, keep, or please a man that we never learn one of the most important aspects of dating: how to break up with him!

-Here are dos, and don'ts for breaking up at any stage in a relationship.
+Here are the dos and don'ts for breaking up at any stage in a relationship.

 While this may seem obvious, it can take a very long time to become self-assured enough to realize that you don't have to go out with any and every guy who asks you.
 Don't forget you have choices!
 At any phase in a relationship, you know when the spark is there; conversely, you know when it's not.
 It is impossible to force yourself to like someone.
 Believe me, I've tried.

 No longer attracted to him?
 It's a pretty good indication your feelings are waning.
 If he's mean to you, takes advantage of you, has crossed the line from having fun-on-the-weekend to being a drug or alcohol addict, or just isn't giving you what you need and deserve, it is time to move on.
-Some relationships are worth working on—recognizing when they're not is more important than trying to fix something that's worthless.
-Stay Together or Break Up?
-How To Decide Now
+Some relationships are worth working on, so recognizing when they're not is more important than trying to fix something that's worthless.

 There is only one acceptable time it's OK to not return his call or email or text (however the two of you are communicating): if you've only had one date.
 If he knows your cat's name, that you like to be bitten, or that you like ketchup on your eggs, it's gotten too involved to abruptly cut him off.
 If he has no indication that the relationship isn't progressing as well as he thinks it is, it will be confusing and hurtful when he receives no closure and no attempt at an explanation.